 The Information and Data We Collect

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
-It includes information that identifies you personally, such as your name, address, telephone number, and email address.
+It includes information that identifies you personally, such as your name, address, telephone number, technical data, and email address.
 We collect and store the personal information that you have provided us via one of the email addresses identified on our website or when you otherwise contact us in person, by phone or email, for any reason.
 We also collect your name, email address and other contact information if you register for an event, as well as collecting your name, email address, mailing address, telephone number, and payment information when you make a contribution, either on our website, at a special event, over the phone or by mailing in a check.
 The above list provides a sample of personal information that may be collected by CAI.
 From time to time, we may collect personal information from you in other ways, including from those who subscribe to our newsletter or blog, those who visit our website (see our policy on cookies) and request information about CAI.
 CAI will NOT sell, rent, or trade this information to a third party for fundraising or marketing purposes, nor will CAI send donor mailings on behalf of other organizations.
-CAI will only share or sell personal information once the donor has given the charity specific permission to do so.
+CAI will only share or sell personal information once the donor has given CAI specific permission to do so.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows: